 Click Create Trigger.

-If you are already viewing an existing agent, you can also click New trigger to start the same setup flow.
+If you are already viewing an agent in Settings β Agents, you can also click the β‘ Flash icon on its card to start the same setup flow.

-Choose how often Pod should check for matching deals.
-You can use one of the built-in intervals:
+Choose how often Pod should check for matching deals:

 Every 1 hour